Is there still passion in your marriage?

 Another excerpt later in the article:

-(By the way, be sure to see the resources and then the comments below if you are in a “sex-starved” marriage, it's much more common than you think.)
+(Be sure to see the resources and then the comments below if you are in a “sex-starved” marriage, it's much more common than you think, and not just men who suffer as society tells us.)

 I'm not saying that everyday is always going to be hot and romantic.
-Kent & I will sometimes go a few days where it seems like we've hardly even talked amidst all the kids' shuttles, homework, lunch-packing, dishes, laundry, errands, etc.; but we definitely still have enough great times together to keep the spark alive.
-(We've always been fairly good at communicating, and also, NFP has played a big role in our marriage and keeps things interesting.
-Oh, and we make sure to plan date nights – it's amazing what speaking in full sentences can do for a marriage.)
+Kent and I will sometimes go a few days where it seems like we've hardly even talked, let alone touched, amidst all the kids' shuttles, school work, dishes, laundry, errands, etc., but we usually miss each other and feel disconnected so we make a point to get back on track. 😉 We stay playful when the kids aren't looking, or sometimes when they are!
+We definitely have enough great times together to keep the spark alive.
+We've always been fairly good at communicating, and NFP has played a big role in our marriage — it keeps things interesting, ha!
+We also make sure to plan date nights — it's amazing what speaking in full sentences can do for a marriage.
+All of these things are important.

-Here's another great article on keeping the heat in your marriage amidst everyday life: Habits of Hot Marriages.
+Here's another great article on keeping the heat and passion in your marriage amidst everyday life: Habits of Hot Marriages:

 I know life is sometimes very difficult, and I know that some spouses are very difficult to live with – what I'm talking about here won't apply to everyone or every circumstance.
 But for most people a few things could make a big difference:

 - A no-brainer: you MUST learn to communicate better with each other, whether it's about your needs, your pet-peeves, the good, the bad, all of the above – get some good counseling if necessary.
 (Many insurance plans cover it.)
-Kent & I sometimes get over blow-ups via email – it keeps things calm. 🙂
+Kent and I sometimes get over our blow-ups via email communication – it keeps things calm. 🙂

 Do NOT settle for less than what your marriage could be.
 If you have kids you must know that they are watching you.
 Is this the marriage you would want for them?
 If not, then give them a solid example of what a healthy marriage looks like.

-Passion in your marriage = closer relationship = better marriage = stronger families = happier and less stressful lives = healthier bodies & peaceful souls!
+Passion in your marriage = closer relationship = better marriage = stronger families = happier and less stressful lives = healthier bodies and peaceful souls!

 - The Pain of Low Libido